-Exploring Romania by bike is a great way to experience the country at a slower pace.
-You will discover less touristy, hidden places and the inhabitants’ real daily life.
-Whatever kind of adventure on two wheels you prefer – both on lowland and mountain areas, in Romania you will have endless possibilities.
-Cycle roads traversing rolling hills and authentic villages or try more taxing mountain-biking routes, over rough terrain and steep slopes; or even better, experience a genuine combination of all these – go from high altitude mountain passes to traditional settlements in the same day.
+Take quiet roads traversing rolling hills and authentic villages, or try more taxing mountain-biking routes over rough terrain and steep slopes.
+Even better, experience a genuine combination of all these – go from high altitude mountain passes to traditional settlements in the same day.
 Here’s a guide to the most popular areas for cycling in Romania.

 The Rucăr-Bran Corridor

 Cycling throughout this spectacular corridor is an ideal way to gradually discover the area’s natural and cultural mosaic.
 A 26-km national road links the tourist villages of Rucăr and Bran.
-It is an asphalt road, suited for road-cycling, with gorgeous views of the Bucegi Mountains to the east and Piatra Craiului to the west.
+It is an asphalt road, suited for road cycling, with gorgeous views of the Bucegi Mountains to the east and Piatra Craiului to the west.
 Better start this route from Bran (763m), pedal up to the highest altitude in Fundata village (1162m), and then enjoy a long descend to Rucăr (688m).
-However, heavy traffic may distract you and require you to pay more attention during the weekends.

-Mountain-bikers prefer more taxing routes, with less traffic though.
-Numerous bike trails stud the side valleys and remoter villages of Peștera/Măgura, Șirnea/Ciocanu, or Moeciu/Fundata.
+Mountain bikers might prefer the numerous bike trails through the side valleys and remoter villages of Peștera/Măgura, Șirnea/Ciocanu, or Moeciu/Fundata.
 Most of the roads between villages are covered with pebbles.
-But if you venture more deeply into the mountains, you’ll find more challenging forestry roads or shepherds footpaths.
-Bribe the fierce dogs that are doing their duty with a piece of bread and stop to witness the process of making cheese at a sheepfold.
+But if you venture more deeply into the mountains, you’ll find more challenging forestry roads or shepherds' footpaths.
+Stop to witness the process of making cheese at a sheepfold.

 The Danube Delta

 The following day, a 32-km pebbled road will take you along unknown channels crossing a reed jungle full of wildlife.
 You will see water birds (curly pelicans, swans, egrets, and cormorants), as well as turtles, water lilies, wild horses, and even snakes (not poisonous though).
-The trail becomes a combination of earth, sand, and grass – a reason to push the bike a few meters if needed.
-The bike tour ends in Saint Gheorghe village, from where you take a speedboat back to Tulcea.
+The trail becomes a combination of earth, sand, and grass.
+The bike route ends in Saint Gheorghe village, from where you take a speedboat back to Tulcea.

 The Tableland of Transylvania